Skip to content

 Maurice Roucel

-A trained chemist and an iconoclastic creator with a flamboyant personality, Maurice has signed great classics such as 24 Faubourg by Hermès, Insolence and L’Instant de Guerlain, Musc Ravageur by Frédéric Malle, and many more.
-His career has been recognized with numerous awards, including the François Coty Prize and the FiFi Award.
+A chemist by training and an iconoclastic creator with a flamboyant personality, Maurice has signed masterpieces such as 24 Faubourg by Hermès, Insolence and L'Instant de Guerlain, Musc Ravageur by Frédéric Malle, and many more.
+His career has been honored with numerous awards, including the François Coty Prize and the FiFi.

 Meet Maurice Roucel

 How did you discover your passion for perfume?
-When did you know you wanted it to be your profession?
+At what moment did you know you wanted to make it your career?

 I grew up in Normandy, in a family with no connection to perfumery.
-Perfume was never a calling for me, but a world I discovered through encounters.
+Perfume was never a calling for me, but a universe I discovered through encounters.

-As a chemist at the CNRS, I was working on gas chromatography.
-I learned that Henri Robert was looking for a chemist, so I met him, and spent six years at Chanel.
+As a chemist at the CNRS, I was working on gas chromatography at the time.
+I learned that Henri Robert was looking for a chemist: I met him, and I spent six years at Chanel.

-Those years allowed me to study the finest raw materials, analyzing them in top, heart, and base notes.
-Then I began to formulate, and my interest in perfume grew day by day.
+These years allowed me to study the most beautiful raw materials, analyzing them by top, heart, and base notes.
+Then I started to formulate, and my interest in perfume grew day by day.

-What drives you most in the creative process?
+What drives you the most in creation?
 What are your sources of inspiration and your favorite raw materials?

-What I love about perfumery is formulating for very different concepts and especially collaborating with new people.
-The exchanges during the development of a perfume are very valuable.
+What I love about perfumery is formulating on very different subjects and, above all, collaborating with new people.
+The exchanges during the development of a perfume are highly valuable.

-I’ve always enjoyed working with soft amber notes.
+I have always loved working with soft ambery notes.

-How do you know when a perfume is finished?
+How do you know when a perfume is complete?

 When I like it!